Google I/O Break the Loop

 02

-Physics-based interactivity with WebGL
+Physics-based interactive puzzle with WebGL

-Engaging gameplay
+Dynamic gameplay

 The game was built using WebGL, enabling engaging physics-based interactivity.
 Players navigated twists, turns, and teleportations, reminiscent of retro marble mazes.
 The physics-based mechanics added a layer of realism and challenge, making the game both fun and addictive.